sodenn/lexical-beautiful-mentions/README.md

 A mentions plugin for the lexical editor. lexical is an extendable text editor for the web build by Meta.
 While the lexical playground offers a basic mentions plugin for demo purposes, this plugin is more advanced and offers the following features:

 - **Customizable triggers**: Use characters, words or regular expressions as triggers for mentions.
-- **Editing mentions outside of the editor**: Programmatically insert, delete, or rename mentions via the `useBeautifulMentions` hook.
+- **Editing mentions outside the editor**: Programmatically insert, delete, or rename mentions via the `useBeautifulMentions` hook.
 - **Customizable mention style**: You can change the look of the mentions via the editor theme to match the style of your application.
 - **Automatic spacing**: The plugin automatically adds spaces around the mentions, which makes it easier for the user to continue typing.
 - **Adding new mentions**: You can allow users to create new mentions that are not in the suggestion list.
 - **Flexible way to provide mentions**: You can use an async query function or a predefined list to provide mentions for the suggestion list.
 - **Custom menu and menu item**: You can customize the look and behavior of the menu that displays the mention suggestions.
+- **Additional metadata**: You can add additional metadata to the mention items, which will be included in the mention nodes when serializing the editor content.
+- **Custom mention component**: You can replace the default mention component with a custom component of your choice.

 ## Installation